← Back to research

 What is Commander by Autohand?

-Commander is an open-source desktop app that orchestrates multiple CLI coding agents (Claude Code, Codex, Gemini) with workspace isolation, chat history, and git integration.
+Commander is a free desktop app with public source code that orchestrates multiple CLI coding agents (Claude Code, Codex, Gemini) with workspace isolation, chat history, and git integration.

 Is Commander by Autohand free?

-Yes, Commander is open source.
+Yes, Commander is free and its source is public on GitHub, though as of June 2026 the repository contains no LICENSE file, so reuse rights are formally undefined.
 You need agent CLI subscriptions (Claude Code, Codex, etc.) for the underlying AI capabilities.

 What's the difference between Commander (Autohand) and Commander AI?